Sudharshan-07/Linux/Interrupts-Part_3.md

 3. When an interrupt is triggered, the L2 Layer determines the IRQ number from the hardware interrupt number, finds the associated irq_desc, and calls the corresponding interrupt handler function.

-### How do device drivers in the L4 level register interrupt?
+## How do device drivers in the L4 level register interrupt?

+### Step 1: Find the Linux irq number and it's respective struct irq_desc:
 Linux Software engineers familiar with device drivers will know that drivers often call the **request_irq() or request_threaded_irq()** interfaces to register the interrupt handling function of the device.
 An **"irq"** parameter, which represents the Linux interrupt number, is required in these interfaces.
 This raises the question: where does this Linux interrupt number come from?
 How is the Linux IRQ number mapped to the interrupt number of a specific hardware device's interrupt pin?.

 How is the Linux IRQ number mapped to the interrupt number of a specific hardware device?